Nicole Roy-Arcelin: City politics

-She ran as the Vision Montreal candidate for city councillor in the district of Jean-Rivard in 1998 against incumbent Daniel Boucher, winning with 39% of the vote.
+Roy-Arcelin' ran as the Vision Montreal candidate for city councillor in the district of Jean-Rivard in 1998 against incumbent Daniel Boucher, winning with 39% of the vote.
 During her term in municipal office, she served on Pierre Bourque's executive committee.
 However she lost her bid for re-election to a candidate of Mayor Gérald Tremblay's party in 2001.